shekkanen/GPTonRoids/README.md

 ## Environment Variables

-GPTonRoids uses environment variables for configuration, managed through a `.env` file for ease of setup and security.
-See the "Setup" section for details on configuring these variables.
+GPTonRoids uses environment variables for configuration, managed through a .env file for ease of setup and security.
+Below are the environment variables used by GPTonRoids:

+GPTONROIDS_API_KEY: Required.
+API key to secure access to the GPTonRoids API endpoints.
+Choose a strong, secret key.
+GITHUB_TOKEN: Required.
+Your personal GitHub access token with the necessary permissions.
+WORK_DIR (Optional): Defaults to <project_root>/work if not set.
+SAFE_COMMANDS (Optional): Comma-separated list of allowed commands for the run-command endpoint.
+Defaults to ls,pwd,uname,echo,cat,hostname,git.
+PORT_TO_TUNNEL: Port for ngrok to tunnel (default: 8000).

 ## API Documentation

-Once the server is running, navigate to `/docs` to access the interactive API documentation provided by FastAPI's Swagger UI.
+Once the server is running, navigate to `http://localhost:8000/docs` to access the interactive API documentation provided by FastAPI's Swagger UI.

 ## Security Recommendations